-• Background checks will be conducted on selected applicants prior to the beginning of the program.
-If an applicant's background check is unsatisfactory, he/she will not be admitted to the program.
-Note: This background check is conducted at the student's expense.
-Any criminal charges acquired while enrolled in the program must be reported to the Director of Nursing and could result in noncompliance with clinical affiliation agreements.

-- Students must complete all BRTC enrollment requirements and submit all documents to the Office of Admissions. - Students must be able to pass random drug screens while enrolled in the program - Students will be required to show proof of immunity (titer) or record of immunization against the following communicable diseases: - MMR - Tetanus, Diphtheria, and Pertussis (Tdap) - o if a student did not have a Tdap at or after age 11, must have a Tdap - o all students must have a Td or Tdap every ten years. - Tuberculosis Skin Test (PPD), IGRA, or Chest X-ray - Hepatitis B - Varicella-proof may consist of: - o Two vaccines, at least 1 month apart or - o Varicella antibody titer indicating immunity - Influenza Vaccination (within most recent flu season)
+- Purchase the criminal background check located in their acceptance letter.
+If the background check is unsatisfactory, they will not be admitted to the program.
+Additionally, any criminal charges acquired while enrolled in the program must be reported to the Director of Nursing to determine if the student is still eligible to attend clinical sites.
+If the student is unable to attend clinicals, they cannot meet the course and program learning outcomes. - Pass random drug screens while enrolled in the program - Obtain a physical exam prior to starting the nursing program - Provide proof of immunity (titer) or record of immunization against the following communicable diseases: - o MMR- two (2) vaccines - Tetanus, Diphtheria, and Pertussis (Tdap)- if a student did not have a Tdap at or after age 11, must have a Tdap.
+Must maintain a Tdap or Td every ten years. - Tuberculosis Skin Test (PPD), IGRA, or Chest X-ray- must maintain PPD/IGRA annually; chest x-ray per current Health Department guidelines - Hepatitis B- three (3) dose series that must be started prior to entering the program - Varicella- two (2) vaccines, at least 1 month apart or Varicella antibody titer indicating immunity - Influenza Vaccination (must maintain current flu season vaccination)